Minnie M. Cox: Serving as postmistress and the Indianola affair

 Roosevelt initially rejected her resignation, aware of the rising racial tension in the South and the reports of happenings in Sunflower County.
 He hoped to find a more peaceful solution that would allow Cox to safely remain in the role.
-However, Vardaman's gubernatorial rhetoric of the "negro menace", a rise in the violence perpetuated by the KKK, and the redefinition of political parties put Cox at risk.
-White mobs began several attacks on Black professionals in Indianola.
-A black porter was accused of being rude to a white employee at the Brooklyn Bridge Store, resulting in a white mob's decision to close all Black businesses.
+However, Vardaman's gubernatorial rhetoric of the "negro menace", a rise in the violence perpetuated by the Ku Klux Klan, and the redefinition of political parties put Cox at risk.
+White mobs began several attacks on black professionals in Indianola.
+A black porter was accused of being rude to a white employee at the Brooklyn Bridge Store, resulting in a white mob's decision to close all black businesses.
 Dr. J.C.
 Fulton, a prosperous doctor in town who ran in similar circles with Minnie Cox was threatened and run out of town.
 Roosevelt finally agreed to her resignation, but allowed her to keep her $1,100 salary through the end of her term and effectively closed the Indianola post office, writing to Cox that, "This was all I could do and the least I could do."
 The post office remained closed for most of 1903 while Roosevelt waited for Indianola to agree to keep Cox in office without any issue.
-Instead, the town sent a representative to nearby Heathman, Mississippi to pickup and distribute the mail.
+Instead, the town sent a representative to nearby Heathman, Mississippi to pick up and distribute the mail.
 In 1904, Roosevelt was forced to reopen the post office without Minnie Cox, as federal law required all county seats to have a running post office.
 He required that no one related to the mob that forced Minnie out could succeed her.
-By then, Minnie and her family had fled to Birmingham, but eventually returned to Mississippi and began two successful businesses to meet the needs of Black Mississippians in the era of Jim Crow.
+By then, Minnie and her family had fled to Birmingham, but eventually returned to Mississippi and began two successful businesses to meet the needs of black Mississippians in the era of Jim Crow.
 The situation became a national news story, sparking a debate about "race, states' rights, and federal power".